CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 ### Some hotkeys
 - `Shift+Alt+D` - you can clone the file to the next view, or.
-Useful for the navigation in the large files
+Useful for the large files navigation
 - `Ctrl+Alt+D` - you can move the file to the next view
 - `Alt+D`, `Alt+J` - Multicursor feature, select next occurrence, like in the SublimeText editor
 - `Alt+W` - Select by word